 Already, many businesses are delivering innovative therapies to patients with high, unmet medical needs or developing the types of technologies that Amazon and its partners might support, such as telemedicine (whereby a practitioner provides care remotely, such as via video).
 At the same time, some insurance companies are achieving organic growth by focusing on markets with secular tailwinds, such as Medicare Advantage, which benefits from an ageing population.

 Long term, Amazon, Berkshire Hathaway and JPMorgan may be able to create a blueprint for using technology to cut waste and achieve better outcomes.
 It is a project that will take time, but one that could have a positive impact on ever-rising healthcare costs.
 The US healthcare system is complex, but it is foolish to underestimate the change that can be wrought by technology and consumer behaviour.
 We will be watching.

-For promotional purposes.
 These are the author's views at the time of publication and should not be construed as investment advice.
 The opinions expressed do not necessarily reflect the views of others at Janus Henderson.
 References made to sectors and stocks do not constitute or form part of any offer or solicitation to issue, sell, subscribe, or purchase them.
-The health care industries globally are subject to differing government regulation and reimbursement rates, as well as governmental approvals of products and services, which could have a significant effect on price and availability, and can be significantly affected by rapid obsolescence and patent expirations.
-Foreign securities are subject to risks including currency fluctuations, political and economic uncertainty, increased volatility, lower liquidity and differing financial and information reporting standards, and may be magnified in emerging markets.
+The healthcare industries are subject to government regulation and reimbursement rates, as well as government approval of products and services, which could have a significant effect on price and availability, and can be significantly affected by rapid obsolescence and patent expirations.